La Reforma: Álvarez presidency

 Santa Anna's conservative dictatorship of the early 1850s was overthrown by a liberal insurgency, whose principles were laid out in the Plan of Ayutla.
 The plan had a provision for drafting a new constitution.
 A government led by the liberal Juan Álvarez assumed power in November 1855.
 His cabinet was radical and included prominent liberals Benito Juárez, Miguel Lerdo de Tejada, Melchor Ocampo, and Guillermo Prieto, as well as the more moderate Ignacio Comonfort.
-Clashes in the cabinet led to the resignation of the radical Ocampo, but the administration was still determined to pass significant reforms.
+Clashes in the cabinet led to the resignation of the radical Ocampo, but the administration was passed significant reforms.